 Brown Oyster Stew with Benne and Charleston Ice Cream.
 Sean Brock, Husk, Charleston, South Carolina, 2009.

 Apocalypse Burger Lettuce Wrap with Caper Aioli.
-Anthony Myint, Mission Street Food, San Francisco, California, 2016.
+Anthony Myint, The Perennial, San Francisco, California, 2016.

 Celeriac and Goat Cheese Profiteroles with Saffron Tomato Coulis and Parsley.
 David McMillan and Frédéric Morin, Joe Beef, Montreal, Canada, 1990.